mr-mukherjee03/backend-dex/README.md

 # Eterna: Order Execution Engine

 ## Overview
-Eterna is a high-performance order execution engine built for Solana DEXs.
+A high-performance order execution engine built for Solana DEXs.
 It routes orders to the best liquidity pool (Raydium or Meteora) and executes them using a scalable, asynchronous architecture.

 ## Architecture & Design Decisions
 We chose **Market Orders** as the primary order type to focus on speed and immediate execution logic.